0x7c13/Notepads/README.md

 ## Downloads:

-Please head over to the [Github Releases](https://github.com/JasonStein/Notepads/releases) section to download the latest release.
-You can also get the latest version of Notepads in the [Microsoft Store](https://www.microsoft.com/store/apps/9nhl4nsc67wm).
+Notepads is avaialbe in Microsoft Store.
+You can get the latest version of Notepads here for free: [Microsoft Store Link](https://www.microsoft.com/store/apps/9nhl4nsc67wm).

 ## Roadmap: